ScaleChain/scalechain/README.md

 Under construction
 ==================
-ScaleChain source code is under construction and will have big changes to integrate distributed neural network.
+ScaleChain source code is under construction.
+Big changes are to come to integrate distributed neural network.
 The latest release does not include the integration of distributed neural network yet.

 Introduction